- Chart

 Disclaimers:

-This information is for informational purposes only and should not be considered investment advice.
+This information is for informational purposes only and should not be construed as investment advice.
 Past performance is not indicative of future results.
-Investing in ETFs involves risk, including the possible loss of principal.
-Investors should consult with a qualified financial advisor before making any investment decisions.
+Investors should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.
+Data points such as AUM, historical performance, and expense ratios are subject to change and should be verified from current sources.

 AI Summarization is directionally correct and might not be accurate.